kuzudb/kuzu-docs/src/content/docs/rdf-graphs/rdf-import.md

 In the second triple `#baseIRI` is malformed because it is not enclosed between angle brackets.
 In the third triple `foo:prefixIRIEx` is malformed because `foo` is not defined as a prefix in the Turtle file.

-### Behavior During Importing Malformed Triples in Turtle Files
+### Behavior during iporting malformed triples in Turtle files

 If your Turtle file contains malformed triples, e.g., if the subject, predicate, or object is not a valid IRI, Kùzu will skip the rest of "chunk" of triples after the first malformed triple.
 A chunk is a set of